gaiar/nginx_configurations/README.md

 Script to build latest stable nginx with static OpenSSL, PCRE, ZLIB for ARM based devices.
 Tested on Debian 8 (Jessie), and Raspberry Pi running Minibian, Raspbian.
 Since the official nginx repository doesn't provide ARM build, it is highly advised to build the latest nginx on ARM devices and don't use the outdated version in the Debian repository.

 The nginx version included in default Debian repository is very outdated (even lacks http v2), a secure nginx configuration is not possible with Let's Encrypt certificates to get an A+ (or at least an A) rating on Quallys SSL Labs.
+You must build nginx from source.

 This scripts will:

 -- install the required dependencies